FindArticles FindArticles

 Table of Contents

-• A skills-first engine, not another job board
+• Skills-first engine not a job board

-• Direct competition with LinkedIn’s talent graph
+• They compete head to head with LinkedIn’s talent graph

-• Certifications and the AI literacy push
+• Certifications and AI literacy push

-• Risks: bias, privacy and regulation
+• Risks: Bias, privacy and regulation

 OpenAI and LinkedIn logos highlight new AI hiring platform launch

-Direct competition with LinkedIn’s talent graph
+They compete head to head with LinkedIn’s talent graph

-Certifications and the AI literacy push
+Certifications and AI literacy push

 OpenAI launches AI hiring platform to rival LinkedIn